kleinarne/truecharts/website/src/content/docs/clustertool/getting-started.md

 ## 6. Run init again

-To finalize all the configuration changes please run:Ö
+To finalize all the configuration changes please run:

 `clustertool init`